cmaeder/rcl2000/README.md

 The `user*` function also considers users that may have a role's permissions due to their assignment to senior roles.
-The first argument of `operations` may also be a user:
+The first argument of `operations` may also be a permission or a user:

+        operations(p : P, obj : OBJ) = { op | p = (op, obj) }
+        operations(r : R, obj : OBJ) = operations(permissions(r), obj)
+        operations*(r : R, obj : OBJ) = operations(permissions*(r), obj)
         operations(u : U, obj : OBJ) = operations(roles(u), obj)
         operations*(u : U, obj : OBJ) = operations*(roles(u), obj)

 A permission is a pair consisting of an operation and an object.
 The `objects` function is a mere selector or projection that extracts the unique object from a permission and just returns it as a singleton set.
-The `operations` function is different in that it takes as input a role and an object and returns all operations from permissions of the role that operate on the given object.
-The `operations*` function additionally considers the permissions due to junior roles of the input role.
-No `*` is allowed for the simple `objects` function.
+The `operations` function is different in that it takes an object as second argument.
+If the first argument is a permission the result is an empty set or a singleton set depending on the permission's object.
+If the first argument is a role all operations from the role's permissions that operate on the given object are returned.
+Note, how simple the original `operations` function for roles can be expressed using the added `operations` function for permissions.
+The `operations*` functions additionally consider the permissions due to junior roles of the input role.
+No `*` is allowed for the simple `objects` function and the `operations` function applied to permissions!

-A session has a unique name, belongs to a unique user and comprises a set of so called *activated* roles.
+A session has a unique name, belongs to a unique user, and comprises a set of so called *activated* roles.
 The overloaded function `user` (where `*` would be illegal) returns the unique user of the session given as input.
 (In case of need this single user is converted into a